How Encryption Works in Cybersecurity (Types, Examples & Real-World Use 2026)

 AES is the global standard for symmetric encryption, adopted by the US government in 2001 and now the most widely used encryption algorithm in the world.
 It uses a single secret key (128, 192, or 256 bits) for both encryption and decryption.
 The same key that locks the data also unlocks it — so both the sender and recipient must have the same key, and that key must be exchanged securely.

-AES-256 (256-bit key) is considered effectively unbreakable with current technology.
+Security level: AES-256 (256-bit key) is considered effectively unbreakable with current technology.
 A brute-force attack trying every possible 256-bit key would require more energy than the sun produces in its lifetime.
-AES is fast — modern CPUs have hardware-level AES acceleration built in, making encryption and decryption happen at near-memory-access speeds.
+AES is also fast — modern CPUs have hardware-level AES acceleration built in, making encryption and decryption happen at near-memory-access speeds.

 Asymmetric Encryption — The Public/Private Key Pair